The Robert M. Buchan Department of Mining

 Department of Mechanical and Aerospace Engineering

-Dr. Marshall joined the Faculty of Engineering and Applied Science at Queen's as an Assistant Professor on May 1, 2010, where he teaches and supervises graduate research in three departments: Mining, Electrical and Computer Engineering, as well as in Mechanical and Materials Engineering.
+Dr. Marshall joined the Faculty of Engineering and Applied Science at Queen's University as an Assistant Professor on May 1, 2010, where he teaches and supervises graduate research in three departments: Mining, Electrical and Computer Engineering, as well as in Mechanical and Materials Engineering.
 He is also an Adjunct Research Professor in the Faculty of Engineering and Design at Carleton University.
-He received the B.Sc.(Hons.) degree in mining engineering and the M.Sc.(Eng.) degree in mechanical engineering, both from Queen's University, Kingston, ON.
-He received the Ph.D. degree in electrical and computer engineering, with a specialty in systems control, from the University of Toronto, Toronto, ON.
-Over the course of his career, Dr. Marshall has worked on equipment automation and robotics-related R&D projects together with several companies, agencies, and institutes, including Barrick Gold Corporation, Atlas Copco, Peck Tech Consulting Ltd., Cameco Corporation, MDA Space Missions, Atlas Copco, Phelps Dodge, the Canadian Space Agency (CSA), the UT Institute for Aerospace Studies, Sandvik Mining and Construction, and Inco Ltd.'s Mines Research Department.
-He holds twopatents related to mining machine automation.
-Prior to joining Queen's, he was a tenure-track Assistant Professor of mechanical and aerospace engineering at Carleton University in Ottawa, ON and an R&D Engineer on both space and terrestrial robotics programs at MDA Space Missions of Brampton, ON.
-He continues to actively serve as a technical resource for industry partners.
-Dr. Marshall is a member of the CIM, SME, a Senior Member of the IEEE, and is a licensed Professional Engineer in the province of Ontario.
+He received the B.Sc.(Hons.) degree in mining engineering (mechanical option) and the M.Sc.(Eng.) degree in mechanical engineering, both from Queen's University, Kingston, Ontario.
+He received the Ph.D. degree in electrical and computer engineering, with a specialty in systems control, from the University of Toronto, Toronto, Ontario.
+Over the course of his career, Dr. Marshall has worked on equipment automation and robotics-related R&D projects together with several companies, agencies, and institutes, including Barrick Gold Corporation, Atlas Copco, Peck Tech Consulting Ltd., Cameco Corporation, MDA Space Missions, Phelps Dodge, the Canadian Space Agency (CSA), the European Space Agency (ESA), Sandvik Mining and Construction, and Inco's Mines Research Department.
+Prior to joining Queen's, he was a tenure-track Assistant Professor of mechanical and aerospace engineering at Carleton University in Ottawa, Ontario and an R&D Engineer on both space and terrestrial (mining) robotics programs with MacDonald, Dettwiler, and Associates (MDA), Inc. of Brampton, Ontario.
+He continues to actively serve as a technical consultant to industry.
+Dr. Marshall is a Member of the CIM, SME, a Senior Member of the IEEE, and is a licensed Professional Engineer in the province of Ontario.